Andy-Olshanky/Tutorial-Website/README.md

 Make a page showing off services as well as pages to more information.
 Make a dropdown menu for services by hovering over the button.
 Make it possible to contact us.
-Add a double button to choose email or text
+Add a double button to choose email or text.
-Add a dropdown menu to choose who to send the message to Implement a youtube video into the site.
+Add a dropdown menu to choose who to send the message to.
+Implement a youtube video into the site.
 Add links to other sites.